-We will have class meetings via Zoom from 6:00 to 6:55 P.M., ET on Tuesday during Weeks 2, 3, 4, 6, and 7.
-Sign into the Zoom class meeting room via this link provided on the course page.
+We will have class meetings via Zoom from 6:00 - 6:50PM ET on Tuesday during Weeks 1, 2, 3, 4, and 6.
+Sign into the ZOOM class meeting room via the link provided on the course page.

 Please plan to attend these meetings.
 If for some reason you cannot attend, listen to a recording of the meeting, answer each question asked, and write a summary of the entire session.
-Submit the make-up assignment with 7 days of the missed Conference session.
+Submit the make-up assignment with 7 days of the missed conference session.
 A link to that recording will be placed in eClass in the week in which the meeting took place.

-COURSE ALIGNMENT WITH PROFESSIONAL STANDARDS
+COURSE ALIGNMENT WITH PROFESSIONAL STANDARDS-SAU CONCEPTUAL FRAMEWORK

-Southern Adventist University School of Education and Psychology Professional Education Programs Conceptual Framework To Serve, To Lead, To Transform
+Southern Adventist University

+School of Education and Psychology

+Professional Education Programs Conceptual Framework

+To Serve, To Lead, To Transform